brendanzab/language-garden/README.md

 # Language garden 🌱

-Experiments in programming language implementation.
+Some experiments in programming language implementation.

+- [**arith**](./arith/): A compiler from tree-based arithmetic expressions to a stack based IR, implemented in OCaml.
+- [**mltt**](./mltt/): An elaborator for Martin-Löf type theory with dependent records, implemented in OCaml.

 ## Development setup